 As members of the local church, we are sheep who make up the flock (Acts 20:28).
 We are at the same time servants of Christ (Acts 4:29).
 We must ask ourselves, “Can the Lord depend on me?”
 Can He depend on me to be present at feeding time (every service and Bible class)?
 Can He depend on me to stand up for His truth when it is under attack?
 Can He depend on me to give as He has made me prosper?
 Remember that it was Jesus who asked, “And why call ye me, Lord, Lord, and do not the things which I say?”
 (Luke 6:46).
 He is relying on all of us to be about His business.

-Thanks so much to Paradise Adventures for sponsoring my blog.
+Thanks so much to Pensacola Towing Service for sponsoring my blog.